 The Aesthetics of Thomas Aquinas by Umberto Eco, Harvard University Press, 1988

-Your journal must make five specific references quoting these readings to receive credit.
+Journals must make five specific references quoting the above readings to receive credit.

 - Stained Glass: (70%)

-Design a full-scale cartoon at Augustana and create a one-meter square stained glass panel during our stay at the Derix Studio in Taunusstein, Germany.
-Your will work will be evaluated by the formal elements of art and principles of design.
-We will ship your glass panel back to Augie.
+Design a full-scale cartoon at Augustana and create a one-meter square stained glass panel during our stay at the Derix Glasstudio in Taunusstein, Germany.
+Work will be evaluated by the formal elements of art and principles of design.
+Glass panels will be shipped back to Augustana.

 - Field Journal: (10%)

 Moleskine Athina City Notebook, or a similarly-sized journal.
-No lines is preferable.
+No lines is preferred.

 - Participation: (10%)

 An engaged “presence” (beyond mere attendance), completing all required readings and active participation in all guided visits, studio demonstrations and discussions, both formal and informal.
-100% attendance is required for events described on the itinerary.
+One hundred percent attendance is required for events described on the itinerary.

 Scott Parsons has worked in the field of public art for 19 years.
 He has received numerous commissions across the United States and Canada.
-His work includes percent-for-art and private commissions for churches, museums, research facilities, university buildings and transportation centers.
+His work includes percent for art and private commissions for churches, museums, research facilities, university buildings and transportation centers.
 Parsons was recognized by Art in America for creating one of the most significant works of public art in the United States in 2002.
 He has received other national and international awards for his art, including the National Terrazzo and Mosaic Association Honor Award.
-His work is reviewed widely, including Art in America, Sculpture, Architectural Record, and Public Art Review.
-He has exhibited at the South Dakota Art Museum, the Dahl Arts Center, the Nicolaysen Art Museum, and the Museum of Fine Arts in Santa Fe, New Mexico.
+His work is reviewed widely, including in Art in America, Sculpture, Architectural Record, and Public Art Review.
+He has exhibited at the South Dakota Art Museum, the Dahl Arts Center, the Nicolaysen Art Museum, and the Museum of Fine Arts in Santa Fe, N.M..

-This year Parsons worked with Derix Glasstudios in Taunusstein, Germany to produce a major ecclesiastical glass commission for Gloria Dei Lutheran Church in Sioux Falls.
+Parsons also worked with Derix Glasstudios in Taunusstein, Germany to produce a major ecclesiastical glass commission for Gloria Dei Lutheran Church in Sioux Falls.
 This project includes 24 glass panels involving traditional silver-stain and vitreous enamels.
-Photos at this link.
+Photos here.